starton-io/starton-web3auth-tuto/README.md

     - chainId
     - address

     > You can retrieve all of this information using the interact tab of your smart contract.
+[Learn more](https://docs.starton.io/docs/Smart-contract/interacting-with-a-smart-contract)
     >
 4. In `src`>`config` > `**smart-contractABI.config.ts**`, enter the ABI of your contract.
 5. In starton,  go to `**starton.config.ts`,** enter the value of the meta transaction.